ncl-ROVers/surface-2019-20/src/simulation/README.md

 cd surface/
 ```

-Then, run the following to switch to the simulation branch and navigate to the simulation's root directory.
+Then navigate to the simulation's root directory:
 ```
-git checkout simulation
 cd src
 cd simulation
 ```